 - Have dental sealants applied to your back teeth if they are free of fillings and decay; dental sealants are especially effective at protecting children’s teeth.

 Treatment of Tooth Decay

 If you have been diagnosed with tooth decay, the best course of treatment will depend on its severity.
-The following treatments are used once decay has eaten through tooth enamel:
+The following treatments are used by your Fort Lauderdale dentist once decay has eaten through tooth enamel: